awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 1. Proceed to add members from the organization\.
 **Important**
 Remember that GuardDuty is a regional service\.
-It is recommended that you designate your master account and add all your members in every region to maximize the effectiveness of GuardDuty
+It is recommended that you designate your delegated administrator account and add all your members in every region to maximize the effectiveness of GuardDuty